-Blind BBC reporter Sean Dilley stops thief from stealing his phone
+Blind BBC News correspondent Sean Dilley defeats mugger who stole his phone

 However, Mr Dilley said he can't pretend he is not happy he got his phone back.

-Police are investigating the incident as an attempted robbery and are are appealing for witnesses who saw what happened in Bolsover Street, in central London, just before 06:00 GMT.
+Police are investigating the incident as an attempted robbery and are appealing for witnesses who saw what happened in Bolsover Street, in central London, just before 06:00 GMT.
 The witness who stopped to help told police the person ran off in the direction of Greenwell Street.
 Anyone with information should call 101 quoting CAD 1115/27Dec.